Continuing Education Activity

 - Identify interprofessional team strategies for improving care coordination and communication to advance beta-2 adrenergic agonists and improve outcomes.

 The early 1900s marked the advent of epinephrine as a form of treatment in Western medicine after successfully obtaining it from the adrenal gland; this became the treatment for asthmatic patients until its replacement in the 1940s with the formulation of isoproterenol, a non-selective beta-adrenoreceptor agonist.
 However, the adverse side effects of isoproterenol became an issue of concern, and the search continued for a treatment with a better side effect profile.
 With the discovery of the alpha-1, alpha-2, beta-1, beta-2 receptors in subsequent years, it became known that airway bronchodilation had a strong correlation specifically with beta-2 receptors in the lung vasculature.
 Pharmacological pursuits turned towards maximizing the selectivity towards the beta-2 receptor in an attempt to reduce the incidence of adverse side effects of the non-selective isoproterenol.
 These new drugs, classified as beta-2 adrenergic receptor agonists, have since become frontline treatments for bronchial asthma and chronic obstructive pulmonary disease (COPD).
-Subsequent research continues to aim at improving the efficacy, minimizing adverse effects, with the goal to decrease symptoms, mortality rates, and improve patient quality of life.
+Subsequent research aims to improve the efficacy, minimizing adverse effects, with a goal to decrease symptoms, mortality rates, and improve patient quality of life.
 However, since the discovery of beta-2 agonists, there have been many discussions regarding the potential long-term risks versus benefits to the overall rate of morbidity and mortality.
-This article aims to provide a foundational background of the mechanism of action of beta-2 agonist, the various classifications and their associated clinical significance as well as discuss areas of concern and speculations regarding this class of medications.
+This article aims to provide a foundational background of the mechanism of action of beta-2 agonist, the various classifications, and their associated clinical significance and discuss areas of concern and speculations regarding this class of medications.

 Mechanism of Action